1313e/PRISM/docs/source/user/general_rules.rst

          - ``[A,1,2.,B]``;
          - ``"A 1 2.0 B"``;
          - ``"'[" (A` / }| \n; <1{}) \,,">2.000000 !!: \t< )?%\B '``.
+  - the path to a data file (*PRISM* parameters, model parameters, model data) will read in all the data from that file as a Python dict, with a colon ``:`` acting as the separator between the key and value.

 - Depending on the used emulator type, state of loaded emulator and the *PRISM* parameter values, it is possible that providing values for certain *PRISM* parameters has no influence on the outcome of the pipeline.